SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 that are persuasive, but lie like Donald Trump.
 (My comparison, not theirs.
 But it seems apt, no?)

-Worst of all, we're sacrificing our power grids and our fresh water capacity to feed these monsters, in return for _nothing useful:_
+Worst of all, we're sacrificing our power grids, our fresh water capacity, the careers of creative freelancers to feed these monsters, and the factual integrity of our scientific literature in return for _nothing useful:_
 <a href="https://bsky.app/profile/coreybrickley.bsky.social/post/3kvyga5yxgg2q"><img src="{{ site.baseurl }}/images/2024-06-22-llm-ai-still-bs-mastodon-4.jpg" width="550" height="752" alt="Brickley @ Mastodon: The costs of AI stupidity" title="Brickley @ Mastodon: The costs of AI stupidity" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

 ## The Weekend Conclusion

-Look, it's not hard: these things are unfit for any purpose.
-Even if your purpose is to generate a fantasy, do you really want your fantasies shaped by something scraped off the bottom of the Internet?
+Look, it's not hard: these things are _unfit for any purpose._

+Even if your purpose is just to generate a fantasy, do you really want your fantasies shaped by something scraped off the bottom of the Internet?
 Wouldn't it be healthier to train your own imagination?

 This whole affair is an instance of [Brandolini's Law](https://en.wikipedia.org/wiki/Brandolini%27s_law):

-> The amount of energy needed to refute bull**t is an order of magnitude bigger than that
+> The amount of energy needed to refute bullsh*t is an order of magnitude bigger than that
 > needed to produce it.

 <img src="{{ site.baseurl }}/images/2024-06-22-llm-ai-still-bs-wikipedia-1.jpg" width="100" height="197" alt="Wikipedia: parasitic worm Leucochloridium paradoxum" title="Wikipedia: parasitic worm Leucochloridium paradoxum" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">